midyan/math-solver-api/README.md

 # math-solver-api
-Upload the picture of a equatio.
+Upload the picture of a equation.
 Get the result as a response.
 Magical!